Homer Badman: Production

 Greg Daniels, the writer of the episode, originally pitched this episode as being more centered on Lisa's and Homer's opposing ideas on feminism.
 Eventually, the episode became more of a satire of tabloid media, such as Hard Copy.
 David Mirkin, the show runner at the time, felt very strongly about the "tabloidization of the media" and has said that the episode was as current in 2005 as it was when it first aired and things have since gotten worse.
 Several gags in the episode are based on what real life shows like Hard Copy would do, such as making people look to be guilty without a trial as well as creating a complete invasion of privacy by setting up camp outside people's homes.
 The talk show "Ben", which is hosted by a bear named "Gentle Ben" wearing a microphone on its head, reflects the writers' feeling that anyone could host a talk show because all they need is a microphone and an audience.

-Dennis Franz was the writers' second choice for the actor who plays Homer in the television dramatization.
+Dennis Franz was the writers' second choice for the actor portraying Homer in the television dramatization.
 According to the DVD commentary, the original actor was more "barrel-chested".

 Cultural references

-During the convention, a voice over an intercom says the front desk is "Looking for Mr. Goodbar".
-The action sequence at the candy convention is "based on every Bruce Willis movie ever made".
-Bart asks Homer if "the dog in the Coppertone commercial" was sexual harassment.
-Homer's fantasy of living underwater is a parody of the song "Under the Sea" from the Disney film The Little Mermaid.
-The episode also includes parodies of Hard Copy, Sally Jessy Raphael, the Late Show with David Letterman, Gentle Ben and media coverage of the O. J. Simpson standoff.
-At the end of the episode, the Rock Bottom announcer refers to Groundskeeper Willie as "Rowdy Roddy Peeper", a reference to professional wrestler Rowdy Roddy Piper.
+At the candy-centric trade show, an intercom announcement says the front desk is "Looking for Mr. Goodbar" and the escape sequence was "based on every Bruce Willis movie ever made".
+Bart inquires about the actions of Coppertone's puppy being related to sexual harassment and Homer's fantasy of living underwater is a parody of the "Under the Sea" sequence from Disney's The Little Mermaid.
+The episode additionally includes parodies of Hard Copy, Sally Jessy Raphael, the Late Show with David Letterman, Gentle Ben and media coverage of the O. J. Simpson standoff.
+At the end of the episode, the Rock Bottom dubs Groundskeeper Willie as "Rowdy Roddy Peeper", a reference to professional wrestler Rowdy Roddy Piper.
 Like Willie, Piper's gimmick was that of a stereotypical Scot.